Primary Navigation Mobile

 View mpg & specs for any version

-Even the least economical C4 Cactus, the most powerful PureTech 110 turbocharged petrol model only emits 107g/km and manages to return over 60mpg.
-And should you really be chasing the ultimate in efficiency and economy then the 1.6-litre BlueHDi Diesel with start/stop is the model to choose thanks to its 82g/km CO2 output and 91mpg average economy.
+Even the least economical C4 Cactus, the powerful PureTech 110 turbocharged petrol, only emits 107g/km and can return over 60mpg.
+And, should you really be chasing the ultimate in efficiency and economy then you can buy the 1.6-litre BlueHDi diesel.
+It emits just 82g/km of CO2 and can has an official fuel economy figure of 91mpg.

-With this range of small engines – everything is 1.6-litres or smaller – the C4 Cactus should enjoy relatively low insurance premiums.
-Especially when you consider the AirBump technology, which safeguards the body panels against minor car park dings and grazes, and has been designed and specified to last the lifetime of the vehicle with no special maintenance.
+Thanks to its range of small engines – everything is 1.6-litres or smaller – the C4 Cactus should be cheap to insure, too.
+Especially when you consider the AirBump technology, which safeguards the body panels against minor car park dings and grazes.
+They’re made from high-tech thermoplastic polyurethane and were designed to last the lifetime of the vehicle with no special maintenance.

 Ongoing running costs